StewAlexander-com/NetVendor/README.md

 - **Memory usage**: All devices are loaded into memory as a dictionary.
 Typical runs with thousands of MACs use minimal memory (<100MB).
 Very large inputs (100K+ MACs) may require 500MB-1GB RAM.
 - **Processing time**:
+  - **Offline mode** (`--offline`): ~0.3-0.5 seconds per 1,000 MACs (no network latency, cache-only lookups)
-  - Cached lookups: ~0.5-1 second per 1,000 MACs
+  - **Online mode with cached OUIs**: ~0.5-1 second per 1,000 MACs (cache hits only)
-  - With API lookups: ~2-5 seconds per 1,000 MACs (depends on rate limits and network latency)
+  - **Online mode with API lookups**: ~2-5 seconds per 1,000 MACs (depends on rate limits and network latency for uncached OUIs)
-  - Visualization generation: Additional 1-3 seconds for HTML generation
+  - **Visualization generation**: Additional 1-3 seconds for HTML generation (same for both modes)
+- **Network dependency**: With `--offline`, there is zero network dependency.
+Processing speed is consistent and predictable regardless of network conditions.
+Online mode performance varies based on network latency and API availability.
 - **Duplicate MAC handling**: Duplicate MAC addresses in input files are automatically deduplicated (last occurrence overwrites earlier ones).
 - **File size limits**: No hard limits, but processing files with >100K unique MACs may be slow.
 Consider splitting very large files into batches.
+Offline mode handles large files more efficiently due to no network overhead.

 ### Network & API Behavior

-- **Internet connectivity required**: API vendor lookups require internet access.
-Without connectivity, only cached vendors (from `oui_cache.json`) are available.
+- **Internet connectivity**: API vendor lookups require internet access only when new OUIs are encountered.
+With `--offline` flag, the tool operates entirely without network access, using only the local OUI cache.
+This makes NetVendor suitable for air-gapped networks and ensures consistent, fast results.
+- **Offline mode performance**: When using `--offline`, processing is significantly faster (no network latency) and completely deterministic.
+All vendor lookups come from `output/data/oui_cache.json`.
+Uncached MACs will appear as `Unknown` in this mode.
-- **API timeout**: 5-second timeout per API request prevents hangs on slow/unreliable networks.
+- **Online mode behavior**: Without `--offline`, the tool will attempt API lookups for unknown OUIs.
+API requests have a 5-second timeout per request to prevent hangs on slow/unreliable networks.
 Failed requests are retried with exponential backoff across multiple services (maximum 2 retry cycles per service).
-- **Rate limiting**: Automatic rate limiting (1-2 seconds between calls) prevents API throttling.
+- **Rate limiting**: When online, automatic rate limiting (1-2 seconds between calls) prevents API throttling.
 Service rotation handles temporary failures gracefully.
-- **Offline operation**: After initial cache population, you can run without external lookups using the `--offline` flag (when invoking `NetVendor.py`).
-In this mode, uncached MACs will appear as `Unknown`.
 - **No infinite hangs**: All network operations are bounded by timeouts.
 Even if all API services are unavailable, the tool will complete within a reasonable time (worst case: ~30 seconds for 100 uncached MACs with all retries).
+With `--offline`, there are no network operations, so execution time is purely based on processing speed.
+- **Recommended workflow**: For production environments, run once with internet access to populate the cache, then use `--offline` for all subsequent runs.
+This eliminates network dependencies and ensures consistent, fast execution.

 ### Disk Space & Output Files